Richard Fitzgerald Anster

 M, #27567, b.
 14 October 1760, d.
 4 December 1804

-Sir Edward Nightingale, 10th Bt. was born on 14 October 1760.1 He was the son of Captain Gamaliel Nightingale and Maria Clossen.
-He married Eleanor Nightingale, daughter of Robert Nightingale, on 28 December 1782.1 He died on 4 December 1804 at age 44.1
+Sir Edward Nightingale, 10th Bt. was born on 14 October 1760.1 He was the son of Captain Gamaliel Nightingale and Maria Clossen.1 He married Eleanor Nightingale, daughter of Robert Nightingale, on 28 December 1782.1 He died on 4 December 1804 at age 44.1

-He gained the title of 10th Baronet Nightingale, of Kneesworth, Cambridgeshire.
-In 1797 established right to and assumed the title.1
+He succeeded as the 10th Baronet Nightingale, of Newport Pond, co.
+Essex [E., 1628] in January 1791.1 In 1797 he established his right to and assumed the title.1

 Children of Sir Edward Nightingale, 10th Bt. and Eleanor Nightingale